nicomda/Multimedia/README.md

-# multimedia
+# Who Are you
-Repo for the media project
+Project developing an Android App related to Face Recognition using Kairos API.
+The app give you the information related to a teacher just taking a photograph or by looking at its own browser.

 ## TODO
-- Class Teacher
+- Class Teacher **DONE**
   -ID
   -Name
   -Department